Welcome to our

 It’s unclear yet whether Last’s customers share that view.

-Article: Meet the Brains Behind the Malware-Friendly AI Chat Service ‘WormGPT’ - published about 1 year ago.
+Article: Meet the Brains Behind the Malware-Friendly AI Chat Service ‘WormGPT’ - published over 1 year ago.

 https://krebsonsecurity.com/2023/08/meet-the-brains-behind-the-malware-friendly-ai-chat-service-wormgpt/